bcgsc/AMPSeek/README.md

 Second and third files get deleted after compiling the ultimate result which contains relevant information for the pipeline.

 ### Output File:
-The ultimate output file of the pipeline is the `output/compiled_results.csv` file if there was no custom path for final output given.
+The ultimate output file of the pipeline is the `output/results.html` file if there was no custom path for final output given.
 The file contains these information:
 1. Peptides properties: ID, Sequence, Length, and Charge
 2. Antimicrobial activity predictions: AMPlify prediction and score
 3. Toxicity predictions: tAMPer prediction and score
+4. Summary statistics and plots:
+    - Piecharts of Bioactivity and Toxicty Property Distribution of the total peptide batch.
+    - AMPlify vs. tAMPer score scatter plot for peptides.
+    - AMPlify attention distribution across amino acid residues.
+    - Interactive tertiary structure prediction plots.

 ### Installation and Default Run